Endistic-DEV/ender.js/README.md

 # ender.js
 Hey there!
 This is the official documentation for ender.js.
+Please keep in mind that ender.js is in early alpha.
+Do not use in a production build.
+Thank you!

 ## Installation
 To get started, download the "ender" folder and drag it into your website folder.